cdsciavolino/CoffeeNote/README.md

 **TO BE IMPLEMENTED IN THE FUTURE:**
 - Move constraints for months that don’t currently fit on the screen
 - Better design/appearance/color scheme
-- Improve the date label
-- Detail view controller (Double tap maybe?)
+- Detail view controller (Button in editing view? / change month layout?)
 - Tags for days
+- Settings tab

 **Current Identified Glitches**
-- GLITCH: Currently does not delete empty day objects in NSManagedObjectContext

 **What I did**
 - Implemented a calendar view with correctly numbered days/correctly set days of the week